TERMS AND CONDITIONS/CODE OF PRACTICE - V1.4 (06/10/2017)

 Additional fees shall be charged for services that are not included in the agreed Proposal and Contract and for any Special Audits, required due to non-conformances being identified in the Management System.
 These shall include any costs resulting from:

-Costs connected with short notice (within 10 working days) Cancellation/Postponement of confirmed booked Audits
+- Costs connected with short notice (within 20 days) Cancellation/Postponement of confirmed booked Audits

 All fees and additional charges are subject to local taxes in the country concerned.